 Incredibly moist Pumpkin Cupcakes with Maple and Toffee Frosting are here to invade your fall baking plans!
-You’re going to love these award winning cupcakes packed with all the flavors of fall.
+Fall spiced pumpkin cupcakes topped with cream cheese frosting that’s been flavored with maple and bits of toffee!

-Pumpkin itself adds a ton of moisture.
+- Pumpkin itself adds a ton of moisture to the cupcake.
 The rest comes from applesauce.
 This replicates the moisture added by butter or oil but without any of the fat.
-I also liked how light and fluffy they taste.
-No oily cupcake liners with this recipe!

 Tips and Tricks

-- Let your cream cheese and butter soften on the counter for about 10 minutes before making the frosting.
-This will make it much easier to beat together to get a showstopping fluffy buttercream texture.
+- Let your cream cheese and butter soften on the counter for about 30 minutes before making the frosting.
+This will make it much easier to beat together to get a show stopping fluffy buttercream texture.

 - The toffee bits are a fun addition but the cupcakes would still be delicious without them!

 - When filling the cupcake liners, make sure to fill them only about 2/3 of the way full.
 Any fuller than that and the cupcakes will “dome” on top (like muffin tops).

 - If you prefer not to use cupcake liners, you can also bake them right in the tin.
 Spray with cooking spray or lightly grease the tin before adding the batter.